• Skip to primary navigation

 Instructions

 • Preheat the oven to 350º.
-Pour a small amount of oil in an 8×8 inch baking dish and swirl so the bottom is covered.
+Pour a little oil in a 2 quart baking dish and swirl so the bottom is covered.

-• Cover the bottom of the baking dish with pasta.
-Spoon some sauce over the top and a light sprinkle of cheese.
+• Cover the bottom of the baking dish with raviolis.
+Spoon some sauce over the top and a third of the cheese.
 Repeat layers until all the ravioli and sauce is used.
 Cover the top with the remaining cheese.

 • Cover with foil and bake until the sauce bubbles and the cheese on top melts, about 20 minutes.
-Sprinkle with parmesan and chopped basil.
+Sprinkle with chopped basil.

 Nutrition